fabian-gubler/.dotfiles/RESOURCES.md

 # How to start
 ## Consolidated advice from multiple reddit posts:
-(1) NixOS in a VM.
-(2) Make your custom config,
+1. Try out NixOS in a VM.
-	but don't use flakes since you're a beginner.
+2. Make your custom config, but don't use flakes since you're a beginner.
-	For learning the nix language, (3) use the tour of nix to learn the language.
+3. For learning the nix language,  use the tour of nix to learn the language.

 Forget about flakes, overlays, home-manager for now.
 	Just set up a normal configuration.nix, and you're good to go.